zoumingzhe/OpenEDA/README.md

 #### Fast deployment(Virtual machine image)

-- Download and uncompress CentOS7Dev.zip, then import CentOS7Dev.ovf and launch the virtual machine.
+- Download and unzip CentOS7Dev.zip, then use the virtual machine software(Support VMware Workstations/VMware Player/Virtualbox) to import CentOS7Dev.ovf and start it.

 ```
 Download url: https://pan.baidu.com/s/1JnxVadThOJL3K2jsscRaGA
 Verification code: moqr
-Username:root
-Password:toor
 ```

+- Operating System Username:root, Password:toor.

 - Before checkout openedi code, Please source /opt/devtoolset/devtoolset.bash first.

+- The default configuration of the virtual machine is 4 cores and 8GB memory.
+If multi-threaded compilation is enabled (the number of threads is greater than 8) during the compilation process, it may cause insufficient resources.
+Please manually modify the hardware configuration of the virtual machine.

 #### Installation